OliverLysa/observatory-data-prep/README.md

     5.  calculating key variables/metrics; and

-    6.  exporting and loading to supabase backend for use in the observatory.
+    6.  exporting and loading to the supabase backend being used to host observatory data.

 in order to populate the ce-observatory - a UK national CE-observatory dashboard for description of current baseline and comparison of alternative target future circular economy configurations for specific resource-product-industry categories.
 The ce-observatory can be viewed at the following URL: